truenas/middleware/docs/userguide/truenas_introduction.rst

   11 describes how to configure, start, and stop the built-in services.
 Chapter 12 provides an overview of the Reporting mechanism.
 Chapter 13 introduces the configuration wizard, and chapter 14 covers the remaining configuration options.

-* Chapter 15: Upgrading TrueNAS®: this chapter demonstrates how to upgrade the TrueNAS® operating system to a newer version.

-* Chapter 16: Using the FreeNAS® API: this chapter demonstrates how to use the FreeNAS® API to remotely control a TrueNAS® system.
+* Chapter 15: Using the FreeNAS® API: this chapter demonstrates how to use the FreeNAS® API to remotely control a TrueNAS® system.

 **Typographic Conventions**